Sunday, May 31, 2020

 Inktober prompt: Lunar

-Patreon image donor: Samuel Brooke
+Patreon image patron: Samuel Brooke

 Pictured: St. John Chrysostom and eunuch Eutropius

-Patreon image donor: Niklaus von Houck
+Patreon image patron: Niklaus von Houck

 Pictured: St. Gregory Palamas (center), Barlaam of Calabria (left), Gregory Akindynos (right)

-Patreon image donor: Angela and Michael Loveless
+Patreon image patron: Angela and Michael Loveless

 Date: August 1 2020